jesusoviedo/lus-laboris-py/tests/README.md

 For detailed information about the integration test, check the script's header comments or run it with `-h` flag.

+> **⚠️ Important Note**: The integration tests may be updated and improved in the coming days.
+We recommend checking this folder regularly for updates and enhancements to the test suite.
+Always review the latest version of the integration test script before running it.

 ## Configuration

 ### Pytest Settings